pmeeny/CI-MS3-FootballMemories/README.md

 Number | Feature
  ------------ | ------- |
 1 | Social sharing of a memory on facebook, twitter  |
-2 | The image type(jpg, png) is read and the memory displays a different image based on it 3 | Tags functionality and search by tags
+2 | The image type(jpg, png) is read and the memory displays a different helper image based on it 3 | Tags functionality and search by tags
 4 | Enhance reporting/dashboard capabilities, and use a 3pp graph library
 5 | User must verify their email address when registering, or 2 factor authentication is implemented